 One tip: we originally only did tabs on one side of the metal but then added a second set on the other side to keep the legs straighter and add strength.
 This bench is heavy!

 For the paint, I chose the same copper spray paint we used for the fire pit – which is a great shade of copper.
 For this application, we definitely don’t need a high heat paint, but we both liked that the two outdoor pieces would match (Rust-Oleum makes a other copper paint but it’s a different shade).
-Plus it means we can just keep one can of paint on hand to touch up the fire pit, bench, and step as needed.
+Plus it means we can just keep one can of paint on hand to touch up the DIY fire pit, DIY outdoor bench, and DIY front step as needed.

 To build the top, all we did was cut our 2×4’s to the same length and then sanded rough spots and the edges to create a smooth surface.
 We edge glued the boards together for a little extra strength and to help hold them in position.